+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial

+Emerging growth company
-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-The aggregate market value of the ordinary shares held by non-affiliates of the registrant as of June 30, 2022 totaled approximately \$145.1 million based on the closing price for the registrant's ordinary shares on that day as reported by the Nasdaq Stock Market LLC.
-Such value excludes ordinary shares held by executive officers, directors and certain entities affiliated with directors as of June 30, 2022.

-As of April 24, 2023, there were 23,448,872 of the registrant's ordinary shares outstanding.

-Auditor Firm ID: 238 Auditor Name: PricewaterhouseCoopers LLP

-Auditor Location: Florham Park, New Jersey
+If securities are registered pursuant to Sec of an error to previously issued financial s ncial statements of the registrant included in the filing reflect the correction Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant' executive officers during the relevant recovery period pursuant to §240.10D-1(b).
+Indicate by check mark whether the regist trant is a shell company (as defined in Rule 12b-2 of the Act).
+Y ∕es □ No ☑ 66 6 reported by the Nasdaq Stock Market LLC.
+Such value exclud- 1023 totaled approximately \$190.4 million based on the closing price for the es ordinary shares held by executive officers, directors and certain entities As of April 22, 2024, there were 36,130,1 21 of the registrant's ordinary shares outstanding.
+Auditor Firm ID: 238 Auditor Name: PricewaterhouseCoopers LLP Auditor Location: Florham Park, New Jersey